MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/events/postsave.md

 # PostSave Event

-PostSave event occurs after the [Save]() event is complete.
+PostSave event occurs after the `OnSave` event is complete.
 This event is used to support or execute custom logic using web resources to perform after `Save` actions when the `save` event is successful or failed due to server errors.

 Use the `addOnPostSave`  method to manage event handlers for this event.